Peter Upton's |

 Edition in all its glory, and added the terrace and corner terrace to the

 accessories shown on the "green sheet".
-"Start collecting today" it states
+"Start collecting today" it stated

 optimistically.